 - 2.2 A specified person is a financial institution that has to make a report under these regulations to Revenue.
 Such specified persons are outlined in Schedule 1 and relate back to the definition of "financial institution" in section 891B of the Taxes Consolidation Act 1997.
-The persons required to report include: - licensed banks which are defined as persons who holds, or have held, a licence under section 9 of the Central Bank Act 1971 - a person referred to in section 7(4) of the Central Bank Act 1971.
+The persons required to report include: - persons who hold, or have held, a licence under section 9 of the Central Bank Act 1971 or other similar authorisation under the law of any other Member State of the European Communities which corresponds to a licence granted under section 9 of the Central Bank Act 1971 - a person referred to in section 7(4) of the Central Bank Act 1971.
 This would include a building society, credit union and the Post Office Savings Bank - a credit institution (within the meaning of the European Communities (Licensing and Supervision of Credit Institutions) Regulations 1992 (S.I.
 No. 395 of 1992) which has been authorised by the Central Bank of Ireland to carry on business of a credit institution.